Vital network on Organ-on-Chip

 Now the year 2022 lies ahead with new big challenges for hDMT.
-These include the setup of an infrastructure on human organ and disease models, called hDMT INFRA, aiming to facilitate and structure knowledge utilization and application via self-sustainable Centers of Expertise (CoE) in all hDMT partner organizations.
+These include the setup of a Dutch infrastructure on Organ-on-Chip, called hDMT INFRA, aiming to facilitate and structure knowledge utilization and application via self-sustainable Centers of Expertise (CoE) in all hDMT partner organizations.
 These centers with complementary expertise will be embedded in a national framework, which is coordinated by hDMT.
 The Organ-on-Chip Center Twente (OoCCT) and the iPSC & Organ-on-Chip Hotel in the Leiden University Medical Center (LUMC) will serve as blueprints for future CoEs.

 Finally, the many new challenging research projects on Organ-on-Chip, with national and international collaborators, that have recently been started or will start next year, are essential for the generation of new insights and will contribute to the acceptance and application of this innovative technology.

 We look forward to another exciting year and are confident that 2022 will enable researchers of the Organ-on-Chip community within hDMT, in Europe or worldwide to meet each other again in person.